Montoneros: 1976

+In January 1976, Juan Alsogaray (El Hippie)—the son of retired Lieutenant-General Julio Alsogaray—copied from his father's safe a draft of "Battle Order 24 March"; Juan passed it to the head of Montoneros intelligence, Rodolfo Walsh, who informed the guerrilla leadership about the planned military coup.
+Private Sergio Tarnopolsky, serving in the Argentine Marine Corps in 1976, also passed valuable information to Walsh about the torture and killing of left-wing guerrillas at Argentina's Navy Engineering School (Spanish: Escuela Superior de Mecánica de la Armada [ESMA]).
+Later that year, he disappeared—along with his wife Laura, father Hugo, mother Blanca, and sister Betina—in revenge for a bomb that he had planted in the detention center (but that had failed to explode).
+The only survivor of the disappearance was his brother Daniel, who was not at home on the day of the raid.

+On 16 January, a police officer was killed while trying to remove a bomb that Montoneros planted in a train in the suburb of Hurlingham/Moron outside Buenos Aires.

+On 20 January, Montoneros guerrillas set fire to and destroyed 10 buses in the suburb of La Plata outside Buenos Aires.

+On 22 January, Montoneros guerrillas opened fire on the police stations of Valentín Alsina and Lanús in Argentina's capital.

+On 26 January, around 7 am, urban guerrillas operating in the suburb of Barracas outside Buenos Aires shot a female police traffic officer (21-year-old Silvia Ester Rosboch de Campana) twice in the stomach as she left her residence at Tomás Liberti 1145 for work.
+The three people involved in her murder fled in a Peugeot 504 car.
+She died that day in the emergency ward at the Agudos Dr. Argerich General Hospital.

+On 29 January, during a raid on the Bendix factory in the suburb of Munro outside Buenos Aires, Montoneros shot and killed three people: Alberto Olabarrieta and Jorge Sarlenga from the factory's management; and an off-duty policeman, 27-year-old Juan Carlos Garavaglio, who had tried to intervene.

-During February 1976, the Montoneros sent assistance to the hard-pressed Compañía de Monte Ramón Rosa Jiménez fighting in Tucumán province, in the form of a company of their own elite "Jungle Troops", while the ERP backed them up with another company of volunteers from Córdoba.
-The Baltimore Sun reported at the time, "In the jungle-covered mountains of Tucumán, long known as "Argentina's garden," Argentines are fighting Argentines in a Vietnam-style civil war.
+During February 1976, the Montoneros sent assistance to the ERP's hard-pressed military unit Compañía de Monte Ramón Rosa Jiménez, who were fighting in Tucumán province; this assistance was in the form of a company of Montoneros' own elite "Jungle Troops", while the ERP supported them with another company of volunteers from Córdoba.
+The newspaper The Baltimore Sun reported at the time:

+In the jungle-covered mountains of Tucumán, long known as 'Argentina's garden,' Argentines are fighting Argentines in a Vietnam-style civil war.
 So far, the outcome is in doubt.
-But there is no doubt about the seriousness of the combat, which involves 2,000 or so leftist guerrillas and perhaps as many as 10,000 soldiers."
+But there is no doubt about the seriousness of the combat, which involves 2,000 or so leftist guerrillas and perhaps as many as 10,000 soldiers.

-In January 1976, the son of retired Lieutenant-General Julio Alsogoray, Juan Alsogaray (El Hippie), copied from his father's safe a draft of "Battle Order 24 March" and passed it to the head of the Montoneros intelligence, Rodolfo Walsh, who informed the guerrilla leadership of the planned military coup.
-Private Sergio Tarnopolsky, serving in the Argentine Marine Corps in 1976, also passed on valuable information to Walsh regarding the tortures and killings of left-wing guerrillas taking place in ESMA.
-He was later that year made to disappear along with his wife Laura, father Hugo and mother Blanca and sister Betina in revenge for a bomb that he planted in the detention centre which failed to explode.
-The only survivor of the sequestration was his brother Daniel, who was not at home the day of the raid.

-On 16 January 1976, a police officer was killed while trying to remove a bomb planted in a train in the suburb of Hurlingham in Buenos Aires.

-On 26 January, urban guerrillas operating in the suburb of Barracas in Buenos Aires, shot a female police traffic officer (21-year-old Silvia Ester Rosboch de Campana) twice in her stomach around 7 AM as she left her place of residence that was Tomás Liberti 1145 for work.
-The three individuals involved in her murder fled in a Peugeot 504 car.
-She died that day in the emergency ward at the Agudos Dr. Argerich General Hospital.

-On 29 January, during a raid on the Bendix factory in the suburb of Munro in Buenos Aires, Montoneros shot and killed Alberto Olabarrieta and Jorge Sarlenga of the factory's management, and an off-duty policeman, 27 year-old Juan Carlos Garavaglio, who had tried to intervene.